stbui02/cse15l-lab-reports/lab1.md

 lecture1
 [user@sahara ~]$
 ```
 2. `ls lecture1/` lists the folders/files inside lecture1 without moving into the directory.
+In this example, the command is used in the ~/home directory and remains in that directory after the command is used.
 ```
 [user@sahara ~]$ ls lecture1/
 Hello.class  Hello.java  messages  README